bishtanuj/python/SORTING/SELECTION SORT/README.md

 # _SELECTION SORT_

 _Selection sort is the technique of sorting, that selects the smallest element and insert that smallest element of the unsorted array to its appropriate position in every pass._

+In selection sort, the first smallest element is selected from the unsorted array and placed at the first position.
+After that second smallest element is selected and placed in the second position.
+The process continues until the array is entirely sorted.